NOTICE OF PRIVACY PRACTICES

 Consent to Telehealth Services and Riz Eye Care Policies

-This form describes Riz Eye Cares Telehealth treatment alongside a Physician Assistant (Provider), payment policies, and includes:
+This form describes Riz Eye Cares Telehealth treatment alongside a Optometric Assistant (Provider), payment policies, and includes:

 - Your consent to receive medical treatment from Riz Eye Care (and your other rights and responsibilities);

-- Your agreement to receive services using tele-health technology along side a credentialed Physicians Assistant; and
+- Your agreement to receive services using tele-health technology along side a credentialed Optometric Assistant; and

 - Your agreement to pay in full any charges that are your responsibility.

 I understand and agree that I am signing this Consent electronically and that (i) I have reviewed, understand and accept the risks and benefits of telehealth services as described below and wish to receive such services, and (ii) I agree to the remaining terms of this Consent, including the terms of Riz Eye Care’s Privacy Notice described below.

 If I am signing on behalf of a minor, incapacitated or otherwise legally dependent patient, I certify that I am a person with legal authority to act on behalf of the patient, including the authority to consent to medical services, and I accept financial responsibility for services rendered.

 - By accepting to receive treatment at Riz Eye Care, I agree to receive telehealth services and be assessed by an Optometric Assistant.
 Telehealth involves the delivery of health care services, including assessment, treatment, diagnosis, and education, using interactive audio, video, and data communications alongside our Optometric Assistant.
 During my visit, I have the option to visit with a State Licensed Optometrist and I will be able to see and speak with each other from remote locations.